RecursiveJoy/timeclock-bash-script/README.md

 2. converts the times to minutes past midnight
 3. calculates how many minutes were worked that day
 4. prints total time worked that day in hours and minutes.

+I pray that transferring the file across text editors and operating systems maintained the Linux-like line-endings.